-The warm boot mechanism is SAL implementation-dependent and can be done either by calling the SAL_RESET entrypoint with a non-zero value in GR32, or by generating a reset event that will cause a system-wide warm boot.
-Note that during the transition from PALE_RESET to SAL RESET via SALE ENTRY, the value in GR32 will be zero.
+The warm boot mechanism is SAL implementation-dependent and can be done either by calling PAL_MC_RESUME with a new context to branch to SAL_RESET with a non-zero value in GR32 or by generating a reset event that will cause a system-wide warm boot.
+Note that during the transition from PALE_RESET to SAL_RESET via SALE_ENTRY, the value in GR32 will be zero.